for-giobbe/PAINT/markdowns/part_0.md

 1. two different tissue (haead+thorax and abdomen) and four different conditions were considered for _Crematogaster scutellaris_:

 A - never visited _Vicia faba_

 B - visited by _Vicia faba_ only until 24h before experiment

 C - visited by _Vicia faba_ only after 24h before experiment

 D - visited by _Vicia faba_ continuously

 2. nectarium of _Vicia faba_ which:

-N - were never visited by _Crematogaster scutellaris_ and
+N - were never visited by _Crematogaster scutellaris_

 Y - 2' after the visit of _Crematogaster scutellaris_

 ---